-With the initiation of the research project on the implications of standardised CDM baselines for LDCs and their use in national measurement, reporting and verification (MRV), the Federal Environment Agency (UBA) wanted to foster the further development of the regulatory framework for standardised baselines and illustrate their benefits for LDCs.
-The work was assigned to a consortium comprising the Wuppertal Institute for Climate, Environment and Energy and GFA Consulting Group.
+With this research project on the implications of standardised CDM baselines for LDCs and their use in national measurement, reporting and verification (MRV), the Federal Environment Agency (UBA) aimed at fostering the further development of the regulatory framework for standardised baselines and illustrate their benefits for least developed countries (LDCs).
+The work was assigned to a consortium comprising the Wuppertal Institute and GFA Consulting Group.
 The research project focused on two specific questions: How can standardised baselines take account of the specific challenges faced in LDCs?
 And how must the regulatory framework for standardised baselines be advanced in order to exploit LCDs’ potential to the full?

 In addressing these questions, input was gathered in two differing, but mutually enhancing ways and then analysed.
 In a first step, a case study was used to look at how standardised baselines allow adaptation of existing CDM methodologies to take account of host country conditions.
 A guideline-supported expert survey was then conducted in a second step.
 The experts came from differing sectors: representatives from responsible authorities in the host countries (DNAs, Designated National Authorities) that had already submitted standardised baselines, consultants who had worked on developing standardised baselines, representatives from auditors accredited under the CDM (DOEs, Designated Operational Entities) and scientists who had worked on the research subject.

 The expert interviews conducted over the course of the project showed that the framework for standardised baselines has yet to meet the demand for (almost) universal application.
-The interviewees stressed that the selected approach does not cover all sectors’ needs.
-This is especially the case where emissions which occur within complex processes – such as in the cement sector – are reduced in such a way that it is difficult to separate out the various technologies involved.
 Using the expert interviews, recommendations were developed for use in advancing the standardised baselines framework.
-The German Emissions Trading Authority (DEHSt) published those recommendations in the form of a discussion paper in English (see further information below).
+The German Emissions Trading Authority (DEHSt) published those recommendations in the form of a discussion paper.

 The results of the feasibility study were implemented in a follow-up project.
 Working with the Ethiopian DNA, a standardised baseline was developed for projects on rural electrification.
-The results of the research project are also to be disseminated.
-For this purpose, the above-cited discussion paper will, for example, be published and sent to the members of the CDM Executive Board.
-In addition, the key findings of the study were presented to some 80 DNA representatives at the 15th Global DNA Forum and the research team was also involved in a UNFCCC Secretariat-hosted stakeholder dialogue on advancing the standardised baselines framework.
+The results of the research project were presented to some 80 DNA representatives at the 15th Global DNA Forum and the research team was also involved in a UNFCCC Secretariat-hosted stakeholder dialogue on advancing the standardised baselines framework.